cs544-wisc/s24/p6/README.md

 Create a notebook `p6.ipynb` in the `/nb` directory for your work.
 Use the same format for answers as in past projects (e.g., `#q1`).

-It generally takes around 1 to 2 minutes fro the Cassandra cluster to be ready.
+It generally takes around 1 to 2 minutes for the Cassandra cluster to be ready.
 Write a cell like this:
 ```python3
 !nodetool status
 ```